 Cycle along Europe's most beautiful canal and stay in outstanding hotels 3*** and 4****.

 The Canal du Midi is undoubtedly the most beautiful canal in France and Europe.
 It was built by Pierre Paul Riquet between 1667 and 1681 in order to link the Mediterranean to Atlantic Ocean.
 This idea had already been dreamt of by the Romans but was only carried out sixteen centuries later and even at that time was a considerable technological achievement.
 All along the 260 km of canal situated in the South of France with its 64 locks, you will come across authentic and varied landscapes where time seems to stand still silent.
-Cars and industry are missing, here the bicycle reigns, riding along the towpath under century old plane trees.
+Cars and industry are missing, here the bicycle reigns, riding along smaller roads or the towpath under century old plane trees.
 France-Bike, has however, extended this bike tour for even more highlights in 2014, you’ll now also discover 2 other canals dating from the 18th Century, namely the Canal de la Robine to Narbonne, and the Rhone-Sète canal between Montpellier and Sète.
 This section alone has it all, as the canal leads through the heart of the lakes and marshland area, so typical of the Mediterranean.
 Flamingos, herons, gulls and countless other species of birds accompany you as soon as you set off.
 Culture and architecture fans are in for a treat: Visit elegant Montpellier, the lively port and fishing town of Sète, the Greek town of Agde with its Romanesque fortified church, Bezier’s Cathedral and beautiful old town, Narbonne with the Archbishop's Palace, the Gothic cathedral and the underground Roman storage facilities, and lastly Carcassonne with the most powerful medieval double fortification in Europe (UNESCO World Heritage).
 The tour is of course also a culinary journey of discovery through the varied and excellent southern cuisine.
 Discover new places, new smells, get some fresh air, look around you and relax on your bicycle while at the same time undertaking an activity which is good for your mind and body.
 This promenade along the water’s edge away from traffic will allow you to meet local people and other tourists and to appreciate the wonderful local cuisine.
 You can make this trip longer and ride along the whole Canal du Midi via Castelnaudary to Toulouse, the red city on the Garonne River.

 Day 1: Arrival in Montpellier